danielsaidi/SystemNotification/README.md

 ## About SystemNotification

-SystemNotification is a Swift SDK that helps you mimic the native iOS system notification in SwiftUI.
+SystemNotification is a SwiftUI SDK that lets you mimic the native iOS system notification that are presented when you toggle silent mode, connect your AirPods, etc.

 The result can look like this, or completely different: